sampsyo/bril/tail-call/2019-10-23-tail-call-elimination.md

 }
 ```

 To do this, we first do a global copy propagation.
+The dataflow analysis for
+copy propagation that I used can be found [here](http://www.csd.uwo.ca/~moreno/CS447/Lectures/CodeOptimization.html/node8.html).
-Then, for a value `v` that is
-`return`ed, we search backwards through the CFG until we find a `retval` that
+Then, for a value `v` that is `return`ed, we search backwards through the CFG until we find a `retval` that
 corresponds to `v`, and make sure that it has not been modified along any of
 these backwards paths, and the `reval` comes from a call to the same function.
 In the above example, the corresponding Bril code looks something as follows: